timchen0618/timchen0618.github.io/index.md

 I am a second-year PhD student in computer science at **New York Univeristy**.
 I am fortunate to be advised by Prof. [Eunsol Choi](https://eunsol.github.io/).
 I completed my Master’s in Computer Science at UT Austin, and I received B.S. in Electrical Engineering at National Taiwan University.

 My research interest broadly lies in natural language processing and machine learning.
-More specifically, I am interested in building system that can understand language and respond to human queries accurately.
+More specifically, I am interested in building systems that can understand language and respond to human queries accurately.